Dgo-list/django-admin-log/README.rst

 Django Admin Log
 ================

-Application that logs errors generated in a web system into a model.
+Application that logs errors generated in you web system into a model of django.
 The model is displayed in the administrator.

 Installing
 ----------